-The Massachusetts Vision Zero Coalition was formed in fall 2015 to advocate for the implementation of Vision Zero in Boston, and for the adoption of Vision Zero throughout Massachusetts.
+The Massachusetts Vision Zero Coalition was formed in fall 2015 to advocate for the implementation of Vision Zero in Boston, and for the reduction of traffic injuries and deaths across Massachusetts.
 The new and growing coalition includes community-based organizations, nonprofits, businesses, civic groups and individuals representing communities across the state.

-The group has successfully led efforts to build public support for Vision Zero, improve proposed street designs, influence legislation, hold city leaders accountable, and win additional Vision Zeo funding and staff (Boston FY2018).
+The group has successfully led efforts to build public support for Vision Zero, improve proposed street designs, influence legislation, hold city leaders accountable, and win additional Vision Zero funding and staff (Boston FY2018).

 Here's a snapshot of what's been accomplished so far: